fraawlen/cassette/doc/spec.md

 ### 3.1.
 Invalids

 If any error during token parsing happens, like a failed conversion, wrong or missing function parameters, or a system error, the token will be marked as invalid.
-If an invalid type token is encountered in the middle of a sequence, the sequence is ended prematurely and the following tokens are skipped until a newline is met.
+If an invalid type token is encountered in the middle of a sequence, the sequence is ended prematurely and the following tokens are skipped until a new sequence begins.

 ### 3.2.
 Strings

-String tokens are the default token type, as they are just a string that represents a resource namespace, resource name, or sequence general purpose value with no language function.
+String tokens are the default token type, as they are just a text value that represents a resource namespace, resource name, or general purpose value with no language function.

 ### 3.3.
 Numerals